matsushita-y/store-js/README.md

     };
     myStore.isCool = true;

-Now you're ready, you have everything in it you want to save.
+... and you're done.
 So let's save:

     myStore.save();

 And that's it!
+If save() returns true, everything is ok.
-Now if you want to access the stored values, you just restore the object using the same name:
+So let's say you want to access the stored values later on.
+Do to that, you just restore the object using the same name:

     var myStore = Store("myStore");

-Now you can access everything in myStore. :)
+Now you can access everything in myStore.
 And if you want a second, clean store you can have that as well:

     var myOtherStore = Store("myOtherStore");